Exhaust smoke and coolant diagnostic guide

 Quick answer

-If white smoke is light, disappears quickly and only happens on cold starts, it may simply be condensation.
-If the smoke is thick, continues after warm-up, smells sweet, or comes with coolant loss, overheating or warning lights, treat it as a serious cooling-system or engine fault.
+If white smoke is light, disappears quickly and only happens on cold starts, it is often condensation.
+If the smoke is thick, keeps coming after warm-up, smells sweet or comes with coolant loss, overheating or rough running, treat it as a serious cooling-system or engine fault.

 Normal condensation or serious white smoke?